kyeicus/kyeicus/README.md

 ### Hi there I'm Kyeicus 👋

-- 🔭 I’m currently working on a portfolio app
+- 🔭 I’m currently working on a Private Project
 - 🌱 I’m currently learning react, Swift 💻 and how to cook 😂
 - 👯 I’m looking to collaborate with you 😎
 - 📫 How to reach me: kyeicus.github.io